ArcelorMittal Logo

 ArcelorMittal, a renowned global steel manufacturer, has a rich history.
 This multinational corporation, created in 2006 through the merger of Arcelor and Mittal Steel Company, is based in Luxembourg.
 In 2021, its annual production exceeded 97 million tons of crude steel, confirming ArcelorMittal’s influential role in the global steel sector.

 ArcelorMittal’s history dates back to the 18th century when the first steel mills appeared in Europe.
 By the 19th century, large-scale industrialization led to an extraordinary growth in steel production.
-By the twentieth century, steel had become one of the main components of construction, used to make bridges, buildings, and various critical infrastructure facilities.
+By the twentieth century, steel had become one of the main construction components for bridges, buildings, and various critical infrastructure facilities.

 The beginning of the 21st century saw a significant shift in the steel sector, with large corporations absorbing smaller companies.
-The formation of ArcelorMittal in 2006 as a result of the merger of Arcelor and Mittal Steel Company marked the birth of the world’s largest steel producer and symbolized a new stage in the development of the steel industry.
+The formation of ArcelorMittal in 2006, due to the merger of Arcelor and Mittal Steel Company, marked the birth of the world’s largest steel producer and symbolized a new stage in the development of the steel industry.

-ArcelorMittal, one of the world’s leading steel companies, has a broad reach, impacting millions of people in more than 60 countries.
-Its more than 60,000 employees produce steel for a variety of applications, including construction, automotive, and infrastructure.
-ArcelorMittal has a prominent position in the global steel sector, offering innovative products and services to consumers around the world.
+ArcelorMittal, one of the world’s leading steel companies, has a broad reach, impacting millions in more than 60 countries.
+Its over 60,000 employees produce steel for various applications, including construction, automotive, and infrastructure.
+ArcelorMittal has a prominent position in the global steel sector, offering innovative products and services to consumers worldwide.

 The establishment of steelworks in Europe in the 18th century marked the beginning of a watershed in industrial production.